asimwe1/rust_chatapp/site/guide/getting-started.md

 ### Minimum Nightly

 Rocket always requires the _latest_ version of Rust nightly.
-If your Rocket application suddently stops building, ensure you're using the latest version of Rust nightly and Rocket by updating your toolchain and dependencies with:
+If your Rocket application suddenly stops building, ensure you're using the latest version of Rust nightly and Rocket by updating your toolchain and dependencies with:

 ```sh